checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 You will need to clone each repo.
 The cloning process for LLVM and clang depends on whether you are developing on Unix/Linux or Windows.
-LLVM and clang have some tests that depend on using Unix line endings.
+LLVM and clang have some tests that depend on using UNIX line endings.
 On Windows, Git can alter line endings to match the Windows line ending convention.
 It is important to prevent Git from altering the line endings.